nitrain/book/book/intro.md

 Finally, in `7.
 Sharing and deploying` we wrap up by showing you how to make your model available for others to fine-tune or to use for prediction on new data.
 We give some advice on how to publish your models as well.

+There is an also a `Case Studies` section that takes you through some fully contained examples from start to finish, along with an `Appendix` section with some extra informations such as references and external links.

 All in all, this book takes you through the entire workflow of reading in medical images to explaining and sharing a trained model.

 ## About nitrain